campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 keywords: Citizens of Shawtown, Shawtown, volunteers
 ---

-## Annual Meeting and Luncheon

-The Citizens of Shawtown will be holding their Annual Meeting and Luncheon on Sunday, February 10^th at 2PM.
-It will take place at the [Log House Restaurant](https://goo.gl/maps/ScsJ7NKtx9w) on Route 44 in Barkhamsted and is free to all members.
-Please RSVP to Brian Cornell.
-[More info.]({{ site.url }}/pdf/2019/2019-shawtown-lunch.pdf)

 ## Who are the Citizens of Shawtown?

 The Citizens of Shawtown is a group of people who work together to support the